Skip to main content

 • Final Evaluations: defense consisting of written dissertation, oral defense of dissertation to thesis committee, and public presentation of research accomplishments

-• Publication: acceptance of at least one first-author data paper before defense
+• Publication: acceptance of at least one first-author data paper or two co-first author papers before defense

 • Teaching: two quarters as a teaching assistant